-The path on the right is more complicated, but it's also more robu high-In the web are to robust, consistent, and supports all the CSS you need to achieve high-fidelity prints.
+The path on the right is more complicated, but it's also more robust, consistent, and supports all the CSS you need to achieve high-fidelity prints.

 In the second approach, the HTML is retrieved not by the user's web browser, but by a dedicated PDF rendering engine.
 There are two popular ones at this time: wkhtmltopdf and PrinceXML.
 The former is free and open-source, the latter is costly but amazing.
 (By the way, I have no association with PrinceXML.
 I just like their tool.)
 The PDF rendering engine can optionally override the default CSS with a special print CSS source, and it outputs a PDF.
 That PDF can then be consistently printed, regardless of the end user's browser, operating system, or printer.